Special Needs Information

 In order to provide the best support, early identification of any SEND is vital.
 If a child joins the school with an identified need, we will collect as much information as possible before they begin, speaking with parents/carers and collecting information from previous settings.
 Your child’s progress will be continually monitored and assessed by their class teacher and if you have any concerns or enquiries about their learning you should arrange a meeting with the class teacher first.
 If additional support is needed the Inclusion Manager will become involved, and together we decide how best to support your child, deciding on the necessary interventions and targets to help them move forward.
 We believe that it is important that the views of the parent, teacher and child are all included.
 Sometimes we will ask other professionals to add their input through observations or assessments.
 Parent/carers form a valuable part of this process and input and consent will always be sought for referrals.

-Some schools use the title Special Needs Coordinator or SENCO.
-At John Stainer we use the title Inclusion Leader.
-The name of our Inclusion Leader is Michael Riddle.
-He can be contacted by arranging an appointment through the school office, calling on 020 7639 0482, or you can email email@example.com
+Our Special Needs Coordinator (or SENCO) is Jennie Diss.
+She can be contacted by arranging an appointment through the school office, calling on 020 7639 0482, or you can email email@example.com

 What is our approach to teaching children with SEND?